 Scientists conducted a systematic review and meta-analysis to examine all available evidence about the factors that are associated with quality of life for people with dementia.
 They gathered the data from 198 studies which involved more than 37,000 people.

-Elements that are connected with the low quality of life incorporate poor mental or physical wellbeing, troubles, for example, fomentation or detachment, and neglected needs.
+Elements that are connected with the low quality of life incorporate poor mental or physical well-being, troubles, for example, fomentation or detachment, and neglected needs.

 Numerous different factors indicated a little yet factually huge relationship with personal satisfaction.
-This proposes the manner by which individuals assess their personal satisfaction is identified with numerous parts of their lives, every one of which have a humble impact.
+This proposes the manner by which individuals assess their personal satisfaction is identified with numerous parts of their lives, every one of which has a humble impact.
 It is likely that to some degree the viewpoints that are most essential might be diverse for every individual.

 Dr Anthony Martyr, a lead author on the study, from the University of Exeter, said: “While in general, it is more of a challenge to maintain a good quality of life as dementia progresses, we found little evidence to show what predicts whether a quality of life will improve or decline over time.
 The IDEAL programme we are currently leading will follow people living with dementia for several years and will help to answer this question.”